ZoeLeBlanc/Networks_and_Digital_History/PITCHME.md

 Ben Schmidt (one of your instructors), Debates in Digital Humanities (2016)](http://dhdebates.gc.cuny.edu/debates/text/99)
 - louvain community detection -> optimization of modularity, which is the density of edges inside communities to edges outside communities. |
 - visualize the output of this algorithm with our dataset and the game of thrones dataset |
-Note: Thing to understand about most algorithms and stats is that it is generally looking for measurements of centrality or varience, and that simply is often better
+Note: Thing to understand about most algorithms and stats is that it is generally looking for measurements of centrality or varience, and that simply is often better > Community detection assigns a community to each node in a network to analyze how closely connected nodes are internally to a network
 ---
 ### first code review:
 - what sorts of research questions work well with networks?